Jpowell94/AnalyticStyle/README.md

 ## Preprocessing
 First we take all of the documents I have put together and treat all of the self-identified analytic authors as *one and the same* author, and similarly for the continental authors.
 This allows me to treat all of the documents written by the various authors in my corpus as being written by one of two people, and then by running well established tests for checking differences between two authors I can establish differences between two sets of authors.

-Next is to *tokenize* each document, seperating them into the tokens (words) that they contain as parts.
+Next is to *tokenize* each document, separating them into the tokens (words) that they contain as parts.

 All that is left after tokenization is to calculate the Craig Zeta.

 # Bootstrapping: A Test of MFW's effectiveness

 I will quickly demonstrate why you should trust these methods and consider most frequent words to adequately capture features of authorship by building a **bootstrapping consensus tee** from my documents.
-Bootstrapping consesus trees are consensus trees built using a distance metric, where a consesus tree is a way of estimating the level of "support" for claudes in a tree, clusters of nodes of the tree.
+Bootstrapping consensus trees are consensus trees built using a distance metric, where a consensus tree is a way of estimating the level of "support" for clades in a tree, clusters of nodes of the tree.

 ![Consensus Tree](https://bitbucket.org/JesseRP/analyticstyle/raw/2b31b9406bbc3f841d8e2b73d85c64a1fc71920d/ConsensusTreeDiagram.jpg)